ogulcangul07/Super-League-Web-Scraping/README.md

 | **Previous Team**   | Name of the previous club before joining |
 | **TransferFee**     | Transfer fee paid (if available) |
 | **Status**          | Contract type with the current club (Permanent or Loan) |

+Disclaimer: This project is for educational and personal use only.
+All data scraped belongs to Transfermarkt.
+This project has no commercial purpose.